-As the weather warms up and residents are out walking, running, biking and playing in the sun, it is important to be aware of the wildlife we share our trails with.
+As the weather warms up and more residents are out walking, running, and biking during the stay-at-home order, it is important to be aware of the wildlife we share our trails with.
 Rattlesnakes, mountain lions, bobcats and coyotes are just a few animals that live among us in Folsom.

 Rattlesnakes are generally not aggressive and will retreat if given the room or not deliberately provoked or threatened.
 Bites typically occur when a rattlesnake is handled or accidentally touched by a passerby (human or pet).
 Most bites occur between April and October; it can be difficult to notice rattlesnakes, so be alert when on walks or hikes and be mindful if you are walking with your dog along our trails.

 There are also many harmless and non-poisonous snakes in our area such as garter snakes and bullsnakes which are commonly mistaken for rattlesnakes.
 It helps to know some of the distinctive differences between them.

 - Prepare accordingly by wearing sturdy boots and loose-fitting long pants.